zepedaj/soleil/docs/source/content/intro.rst

 Taming the Curse of *main.py*
 -----------------------------

-|soleil|'s main goal is to provide a Python mechanism to assemble complex systems in a way that is
+|soleil|'s main goal is to provide a Python mechanism for machine learning researchers to assemble flexible experiments in a way that is

     * *declarative and extensible*,
     * *automatically CLI-invokable*,